Multilevel regression with poststratification

 Multilevel regression with poststratification (MRP) is a statistical technique used for correcting model estimates for known differences between a sample population (the population of the data one has), and a target population (a population one wishes to estimate for).

 The poststratification refers to the process of adjusting the estimates, essentially a weighted average of estimates from all possible combinations of attributes (for example age and sex).
 Each combination is sometimes called a "cell".
 The multilevel regression is the use of a multilevel model to smooth noisy estimates in the cells with too little data by using overall or nearby averages.

 One application is estimating preferences in sub-regions (e.g., states, individual constituencies) based on individual-level survey data gathered at other levels of aggregation (e.g., national surveys).

-Individual seat polls can struggle to have a high enough sample size, while MRPs have such large sample sizes that even smaller sub-demographics (eg grouping by age, or cultural background) will have a high enough sample size, which can then be used to adjust seat forecasts.
+Individual seat polls can struggle to have a high enough sample size, while MRPs have such large sample sizes that even smaller sub-demographics (e.g., grouping by age, or cultural background) will have a high enough sample size, which can then be used to adjust seat forecasts.
+Since the mid-2010s, MRP has seen rapid adoption by commercial pollsters and academic election forecasters as a means of producing seat-by-seat or district-by-district estimates from a single large national survey, particularly in the United Kingdom and United States.